Security at Xylar

 Xylar uses a small number of subprocessors, each of which has a BAA in place where PHI is in scope.
 The current list is available on request and is kept short by design.
 Categories:

-- Telephony & SMS — HIPAA-eligible carrier partners for call capture and confirmation SMS.
+- Telephony & SMS: HIPAA-eligible carrier partners for call answering, voicemail, and patient SMS.

-- Transcription & language models — HIPAA-eligible providers with BAAs in place.
+- AI / voice models: HIPAA-eligible providers with BAAs in place for the voice receptionist, transcription, and intent classification.
 PHI is not used for model training.

-- Email notifications — non-PHI transactional notifications only (e.g., "you have a new urgent call"); no PHI is transmitted by email.
+- Email notifications: non-PHI transactional notifications only (e.g., “you have a new urgent task”); no PHI is transmitted by email.

 For the current subprocessor list with specific vendor names, email support@xylarhealth.com.
 We'll notify existing customers before adding any new subprocessor that processes PHI.